-- For a minor data breach that affects a low number of people, does not contain sensitive data and can be easily corrected or minimised, contact tracy.roslyn@doverbroecks.com for advice. - A more serious breach must be reported to the Principal and/or Director of Operations as soon as possible.
+- For a minor data breach that affects a low number of people, does not contain sensitive data and can be easily corrected or minimised, contact tracy.roslyn@doverbroecks.com for advice. - A more serious breach must be reported to the Principal or a Vice Principal as soon as possible.
 Failure to comply with this obligation could result in disciplinary action being taken.